 Steven LunaCo-Partner | Director of Photography

-Steven Luna (pronouns: he/they) is a filmmaker, cinematographer, writer, and an arts educator.
+Steven Luna (He/They) is a filmmaker, cinematographer, writer, and an arts educator.
 His work is based in love and the empathetic interpretation of Light and experiences, with a focus on uplifting and documenting marginalized voices and youth experiences, as absolutely paramount in creating new realities for humanity.
 Tapping into elements of memory, nostalgia, and familiarity, Steven hopes to showcase the ways in which light can transcend ideology and time to reveal new spaces for marginalized peoples.
 Empathy is at the core of Steven’s artistic practice, used as the main investigative drive of delivering new futures and new histories, through words, moving and/or still images, and education.

 Steven’s graduate films, such as Cut and To Be Heard, have screened in film festivals and art exhibits in the U.S. and internationally.
 Cut won a Global Film Accolade Award and To Be Heard screened in an Oscar-qualifying festival and was a semi-finalist for Screencraft’s Diverse Voices in 2018.
 Steven acquired his MFA from Emerson College in Boston in 2019.